routpalm/zerotrustathome/README.md

 # Overview
 This project contains the tools necessary to integrate a simple, free, non-rigorous implementation of Zero-Trust Networking (ZTN) concepts in a home network space.
 Any users implementing this guide should be aware that installing [OpenWRT](https://openwrt.org/start) will void most (if not all) router warranties.
+This project was part of University of Oregon's Computing Security II course.

 ## This project is perfect for you if:
 - You are a relatively non-invested network admin of your home network